Wikijito7/OompaLoompas/README.md

 * Have you found one?
 Create a ticket [here](https://github.com/Wikijito7/OompaLoompas/issues).

 ## License
 The API this App uses is owned by [Napptilus](https://napptilus.com/), so it can be used only for this technical previews purpose.
-The rest of the code is free to use, a mention to the author would be appreciated, but it isn't necesary.
+The rest of the code is free to use, a mention to the author would be appreciated, but it isn't necessary.